Ngongotaha AFC: 1994 – present: Federation Football

 Since 1994 the club has boasted three senior men's team and one senior women's team.
 The first team have played in the Waikato-Bay of Plenty Federation Premiership for the vast majority of this period.
 They were briefly relegated to the championship in 2008, but won the championship in 2011 gaining promotion to the premiership once again.
-The reserves currently play in the championship.

 In 2014 the club had its best ever performance in the Chatham Cup when they reached the round of 16.
 They were eliminated at home by Melville United.

 In 2016 the club won their maiden Waikato-Bay of Plenty Federation Premiership title with three games in hand and unbeaten.
 They won a playoff series against the winners of the Auckland Football Federation/Northland Football Federation Men's Conference winners later in 2016.

-For three seasons they played in the Northern League division 2, but were relegated in 2019 and now play in the Waikato-Bay of Plenty Federation Premiership.
+For three seasons they played in the Northern League division 2, but were relegated in 2019 and now play in the Southern Conference of the NRFL.